NASA-AMMOS/aerie-docs/README.md

 ```

 This command starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.

+Note that this repository uses [Git LFS](https://git-lfs.com/) to store video files.
+Please make sure you have it installed.

 ### Build